hotwired-laravel/turbo-laravel/README.md

     ->view('comments._comment_card', ['comment' => $comment]);
 ```

-As mentioned earlier, passing a model to the `response()->turboStream()` macro will pre-fill the pending response object with some defaults based on its state.
+As mentioned earlier, passing a model to the `response()->turboStream()` macro will pre-fill the pending response object with some defaults based on the model's state.

-It will render a `remove` Turbo Stream if the model was deleted (or if it is trashed - in case it's a Soft Deleted model), an `append` if the model was recently created (which you can override the action in the second parameter of the macro), a `replace` if the model was just updated (you can also override the action as the second parameter.)
+It will build a `remove` Turbo Stream if the model was deleted (or if it is trashed - in case it's a Soft Deleted model), an `append` if the model was recently created (which you can override the action as the second parameter of the macro), a `replace` if the model was just updated (you can also override the action as the second parameter.)
 Here's how overriding would look like:

 ```php
 return response()->turboStream($comment, 'append');